 What is Sickle Cell Disease (SCD)?

 Sickle Cell Disease is an inherited blood disorder.
 This means that SCD is passed through genes from parents to children.
 People with SCD have abnormal hemoglobin (the part of red blood cells that carries oxygen), called sickle hemoglobin in their red blood cells.
 This causes low blood counts (anemia) which can cause lower energy levels and can also damage blood vessels - leading to problems like strokes and leg ulcers.
-The lack of oxygen in body tissues due to poor blood flow can cause attacks of sudden, severe pain, called pain crises.
+The lack of oxygen in body tissues due to poor blood flow can cause attacks of sudden, severe pain, called vaso-occlusive, or pain crises.

 Is this helpful?